The Dark Night (film): Historical accuracy

 The film presents true events in John's life to give context.
 At the beginning of the film, a priest in the monastery reads historical facts about John's life when he enters the hall for the first time for his trial.
 He also introduces the connection between John and Teresa of Jesus in this moment.
 Teresa is represented in a negative manner because the priest says that she has created a conspiracy, therefore presenting the tensions between the different Carmelite groups from the beginning.
 The priest describes the differences between his group and the Discalced Carmelites accurately as well.
 John's escape from the window using the rope made of his robe is also in line with the historical facts that we have.

 But the film is not supposed to be a narrative; rather, it is an investigation.
 According to El País, the film explores the central question surrounding John's famous life: “¿Cómo, en efecto, en tan atroz adversidad se las arregló Juan de la Cruz para componer tal exquisitez, una tan delicada música de la palabra?” (translation: “How, indeed, in such atrocity and adversity did John of the Cross resolve to write words so exquisite, delicate, and musical?”).
 The manner in which the filming techniques present Juan Diego in such intense moments helps us to understand how the poet was able to write something so important to Spanish literature in such terrible conditions.
 In the interview, Saura says that the film is not about religion; rather, the film focuses specially on John's interior processes and secular mysticism.
 Therefore, the film is about the skills of this important lyrical poet in Spanish literature.

 Production

 Carlos Saura wrote and directed the film starring Juan Diego.
-The film is an Andrés Vicente Gómez production.
+The film is Spanish-French co-production by Iberoamericana Films and La Générale d'Images.
 The budget for the film was 250 million pesetas.
-It was filmed by Teo Escamilla.
+It was lensed by Teo Escamilla.
 The majority of the filming was done in Madrid in the Roma studios, but parts were filmed in the Veruela Abbey, in Tarazona and in Toledo.
 The film's music is by J. S. Bach.

-Awards
+Release

-The film was entered in the 39th Berlin International Film Festival, but it did not win awards.
+The film was entered in the 39th Berlin International Film Festival in February 1989.
+It was released theatrically in Spain on 23 February 1989.